ivangfr/axon-springboot-websocket/README.md

 ## Shutdown

 - To stop the applications, go to the terminals where they are running and press `Ctrl+C`
-- To stop and remove docker-compose containers, networks and volumes, make sure you are inside `axon-springboot` root folder and run
+- To stop and remove docker-compose containers, networks and volumes, make sure you are inside `axon-springboot-websocket` root folder and run
   ```
   docker-compose down -v
   ```